He kept at true good humour's mark

 Nor caused a tear, but when he died.

-~Thomas Love Pe
+~Thomas Love Peacock

 My wonderful Granddad passed on to the next world on the morning of February 15th just after reading the Sunday funnies (his favorite part of the paper).
 He was born in Salem, Oregon in 1928.
 He got an MBA from the University of Oregon (go Ducks!) and served during the Korean War.
 He was an exemplary man and everyone who came in contact with him was better off for the experience.
 He genuinely wanted to see others succeed and was funny, kind, and smart.